bilus/qudy/README.md

 qudy formats each inserted value with `%s`.
 Convert other values to strings in the template when needed, for example with `~{strconv.Itoa(count)}`.

-## Control lines and comments
+## Output lines and comments

 An output line must be a comment on its own line inside a function body.
 Both `` //`text `` and the spelling that `gofmt` produces, `` // `text ``, work.
-qudy preserves the template's other Go code, apart from the symbol handling described below, and formats the generator with `go/format`.
+qudy copies the template's other Go code into the generator, with three
+exceptions: it negates the `qudy` build tag, it leaves out `go:generate` lines, and it handles gensyms as described below.
+It formats the generator with `go/format`.

 Each output line writes a trailing newline.
 End it with a backslash to continue on the same line, for example when a loop writes an argument list: